 If you believe the 80/20 principles described above, much of what you will achieve can be done with comparatively few things.
 So it makes sense to try and complete those few things as rapidly as possible in order to get the maximum advantage from them rather than doing many things and only achieving 20% of what you might.

-To look at the impact of Multitasking and how to potentially manage it.
+Look at the impact of Multitasking and how to potentially manage it.

-Go to the article: Multitasking Tool.
+Go to the article: Find the Hidden Dangers of Multitasking.

 Optimisation: Find your Constraint

 If you do repetitive routine work, you can boost your productivity by looking at your constraints.